Electron transfer efficiency in liquid xenon across THGEM holes: Discussion and conclusions

 The measurements presented here indicate that a high transfer efficiency, close to unity, across a THGEM immersed in LXe can be achieved for both photoelectrons and ionization electrons under the same electric field configurations with field strengths adequate for the operation of single- or dual-phase xenon detectors.
 This encourages the development of detectors based on an immersed electrode coated with CsI for improved \sone detection.
 Moreover, this idea can be applied to a number of detector concepts and is suitable for both single-phase and dual-phase detectors.

 As proposed in \cite{Breskin_2022}, one possibility is to couple a micro-strip plate to the THGEM and produce a small charge avalanche and EL directly in the liquid.
-Another option is to implement the micro-strip pattern directly on the back of the THGEM.
+Another option is to implement the micro-strip pattern directly on the back (here, top face) of the THGEM.
 This would be a simpler scheme that would not need an intense extraction field to avoid electron loss, as the electrons are collected on the back side directly.

 For dual-phase detectors, the interface can lie above the THGEM with a mesh or another THGEM above.
 The top face of the THGEM immersed in liquid would act as a gate electrode like in traditional dual-phase detectors.
 Figure \ref{fig:dual_phase_concept} shows a conceptual design for the ``cascaded-LHM'': a dual-phase LXe TPC with an immersed CsI-coated THGEM (L-THGEM) and an uncoated THGEM in the gas phase (G-THGEM).
-In this concept, primary scintillation photons can be detected directly (\sone), and they also extract photoelectrons from the photocathode.
+In this concept, primary scintillation photons can be detected directly by a photosensor array at the TPC bottom (\sone), and they also extract photoelectrons from the photocathode.
 These photoelectrons are focused into the L-THGEM holes and extracted to the gas phase by an intense field.
-The extracted photoelectrons are subsequently focused into the G-THGEM holes where they produce a large EL pulse labelled \soneprime.
-Ionization electrons produced in the interaction are also transferred across the L-THGEM, extracted to the gas and focused into the G-THGEM holes to produce a second light pulse (\stwo).
+The extracted photoelectrons are subsequently focused into the G-THGEM holes where they produce a large EL pulse labeled \soneprime.
+Ionization electrons produced in the interaction are also transferred across the L-THGEM, extracted to the gas, and focused into the G-THGEM holes to produce a second light pulse (\stwo).

 The large \soneprime pulses allow for the unambiguous detection of single-photon \sone signals, as they cannot be mimicked by the dark counts of the photosensors.
-Consequently, the commonly-used PMTs can be replaced by other technologies with higher dark count rates, like SiPMs or CMOS-SPAD.
+A photoelectron extracted from CsI that is successfully transferred through the THGEM will produce an unambiguous signal with a high signal-to-noise ratio.
+In the single-phase case, a light yield of $\sim$300 photons/electron using 10~$\mu$m wires at 6~kV was reported in \cite{Aprile_2014}.
+For a typical light collection efficiency of $\sim$40\% and a photosensor QE of $\sim$35\%, the S2 gain would be $\sim$40~pe/electron.
+For dual-phase detectors, the XENON1T experiment reports $\sim$12~pe/electron \cite{XENON:2017lvq}.
+Thus, regardless of whether the amplification occurs in liquid or in gas, the signal-to-noise ratio is large enough for dark counts not to be a concern, even for photosensors with high dark count rates such as SiPMs, or even CMOS-SPADs.

 Our study focused on a specific perforated electrode, namely a THGEM with 0.3~mm diameter holes and 0.7~mm pitch.
 Further studies need to be carried out with other electrodes, which might be better suited for the detector concepts discussed here.
 Based on previous works \cite{Erdal:2017yiu}, a standard Gas Electron Multiplier (GEM) or a single-conical (single-mask) GEM can outperform THGEMs.
 These thinner structures can reach more intense electric fields on the surface, which has a direct impact on the QE of CsI, and operate at lower voltages.
 On the other hand, various GEM transparencies and hole sizes need to be investigated to extract the full potential of this technique.